A leading water company in the utilities sector has seen a 70% reduction in process costs since adopting RS ScanStock®

 As a valued long-standing customer, RS had the knowledge and data to see how to manage its fast moving, low value supplies for Maintenance, Repair & Operations (MRO).
 The solution was to build a regionalised inventory hub comprising of common MRO items that engineers could draw from without the need to source from, or visit multiple providers.
-In partnership with stakeholders at the customer, RS implemented a ScanStock solution; ScanStock is a Managed Inventory system in which RS takes responsibility for controlling and replenishing agreed products.
+In partnership with stakeholders at the customer, RS ScanStock® was implemented; a Managed Inventory system in which RS takes responsibility for controlling and replenishing agreed products.
 This frees up the customer to focus on other areas of business, eliminates delays in the ordering process and prevents excess un-catalogued building up.

-Vendor-Managed inventory (VMI), such as ScanStock, is the most common MRO strategy that companies have in place, used by 39% of respondents to the RS and CIPS Indirect Procurement Report 2018: Drivers of change – and how to respond.
+Vendor-Managed inventory (VMI), such as RS ScanStock®, is the most common MRO strategy that companies have in place, used by 25% of UK respondents to the RS and CIPS Indirect Procurement Report 2019.
 VMI provides better visibility spend while also ensuring that key products are readily available.
 Plus by reducing the time spent raising orders and awaiting delivery, such systems improve productivity.

-The RS team devised a list of 10 possible pilot sites.
 After a series of meetings and site visits, +600 products were chosen for the initial site launch and since then, the range has been extended and other lines are continually under review based on stock movement, with replenishment happening weekly.
 A further 6 sites have since adopted RS ScanStock®.

-By taking control of replenishing agreed products onsite, ScanStock has reduced time taken to manage MRO supplies and thus reduced operational downtime for the customer.
+By taking control of replenishing agreed products onsite, RS ScanStock® has reduced time taken to manage MRO supplies and thus reduced operational downtime for the customer.

 Less time spent by employees on various elements of the purchase-to-pay process and less time waiting for parts to arrive translates directly into financial savings.
 The original process cost of £74 per order has been reduced to £22 per order.
-This is a fall of 70%.
-Based on annualised orders, the annualised process saving is £46,176: a substantial figure, especially as the process also involves less work for the customers and its employees.
+This is a reduction of 70%.
+Based on annualised orders, the annualised process saving is £155,168: a substantial figure, driven by process improvements tranlsating into less work for the customers and its employees, helping them take control.